SimonGreyHull/700110-2122-Minimax/README.md

     }
 ```

 For each of these elements first a check is performed to see it the element is 0.
-If it is then no player has played in this spot and so this is not a winning row.
+If it is then no player has played in this spot and so this is not part of a winning row.
 Next it is first assumed that the element at [rowIndex][colIndex] win will be found, then the elements to the right are checked to see if they are the same.

 ```cpp